NeronLeVelu/imap_copy/README.rst

 There is also 'recurse' option that copies contents of folders with all of its subfolders.
-Also if you replace source mailbox with empty string, it will copy all contents of that mailbox:
+Also if you replace source mailbox with empty string, it will copy all contents of that mailbox.
+Recurse is often used with -c (create) if structure in target server dont already have each occurence of the folder tree:

 ::